Gbollyhub/Lumina-Movies-Nodejs/README.md

 # Application Insights

 The Nodejs Application is built on EXPRESS server, and uses MYSQL database.
 This Nodejs API returns various endpoints that drive the Frontend application [Lumina Movies Frontend With React (https://github.com/Gbollyhub/Lumina-Movies-React)]
+The Nodejs API makes use of a thirdparty API to return movies OMDB [https://www.omdbapi.com/]:

 ## How to run this application